jvkiran/testrepo/README.md

 All displayed movies in the Videos section are sourced from a hidden YouTube playlist named `website` in our channel.

 Website only communicates with an endpoint created via webtask.io, where the task on webtask.io communicates directly with the YouTube Data API v3 setup in Google Cloud Platform.
 See [oceanprotocol/webtasks](https://github.com/oceanprotocol/webtasks) for details.

+## Forms

+We have the following forms on our website collecting lead data:

+- *Newsletter subscription*: Email
+- *Join as Data Provider*: Name, Email, Company, Comment
+- *Join as Data Consumer*: Name, Email, Company, Comment
+- *Join as Contributor*: Name, Email, Role, Comment

+All data is currently collected on MailChimp where each form submission is put into a respective list.
+All form submissions make use of MailChimp's undocumented `jsonp` functionality, NOT the MailChimp API.

+Via Zapier, the Data Provider, Data Consumer, and Contributor data is synced further via into Google Sheets.

 ## Development